ExACT: Teaching AI Agents to Explore with Reflective-MCTS and Exploratory Learning: Experiments

 \paragraph{Training Data} We first run \rmctsdebate{} on Classifieds, and then sampled 65 trajectories for \chainsft{} according to the estimated values of final success.
 However, since search tree traversals are typically long, we further remove trajectory that results in more than 20 actions, producing 35 trajectories.
 We format these data into multi-turn chats, and use OpenAI finetuning API for training.

-\paragraph{Quantitative Results} We present the results in \Cref{tbl:gpt4o_tuning}.
-First, we find that both \chainsft{} and \treesft{} outperform the untrained GPT-4o by a large margin without relying on any search algorithm.
-When compared to \rmctsdebate{}, we find that \emph{both} methods recovered more than 85\% of the performance while reducing token usage by up to 4x.
-We believe this result indicates even strong models like GPT-4o can still significantly benefit from training with agentic data.
+\paragraph{Quantitative Results} We present the comparison results with \react{} in \Cref{tbl:gpt4o_tuning}.
+Our findings indicate that both \thinkact{}, trained with \chainsft{} and \treesft{}, outperform \react{} (based on the untrained GPT-4o) by a considerable margin, even without utilizing any search algorithm.
+Compared to \rmctsdebate{}, both methods achieved over 85\% of the performance while reducing token usage by up to 4x.
+In addition, \thinkact{} with EL achieves a significantly higher success rate on unseen tasks, demonstrating the effectiveness of exploratory learning.
+These results suggest that even powerful models like GPT-4o can benefit greatly from training with agentic data.

 \paragraph{Qualitative Results} With \treesft{}, we find that GPT-4o is able to perform better on unseen tasks by performing exploration, state evaluation, and backtracking without relying on any search algorithm.
 We illustrate an example in \Cref{fig:tree_inference}: after attempting to directly search for ``coffee maker with a touch screen'', the \treesft{} trained-GPT-4o finds that the search function in Classifieds may be unreliable (top search result is a sofa) and backtracked to use category filters instead.